umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-2.md

 ### Reflection and Justification

-I chose this specific artefact because it demonstrates how the ethical theories are utilized in regulating artificial intelligence.
+I selected this particular artefact because it illustrates how the ethical theories are used to control artificial intelligence.
 The principle can be considered a representation of this ethical theory, since it implies that companies need to adhere to the common rules that will provide positive results for the society.
-Additionally, it demonstrates the responsibility of IT experts to ensure fairness and safety of their AIs.
+It will also show the role of IT professionals with regard to the fairness and safety of their AIs.

 ---